Explore Tanzania with Wildland Trekking

 Tanzania is rich with attractions and opportunities for adventurous visitors.
 However, limited or inconsistent tourism infrastructure makes completely independent travel a less viable option for travelers.
 Therefore, let’s cover a few things you should know before you arrive to make sure that you get the most out of your adventure.

 Transportation and Lodging

 Lesser used modes of transportation include bicycle touring on secondary roads, boat transport between islands of the archipelago, train travel, and either express or ordinary bus; there are limited options for luxury buses.
-Note that road accidents are likely the biggest safety risk while traveling in Tanzania, so use caution in choosing your method of transportation.
+Note that road accidents are the biggest safety risk while traveling in Tanzania, so use caution in choosing your method of transportation.

 Visa Information for Tanzania

 If you are a U.S. citizen, you will need a tourist visa to visit Tanzania.
 This visa is available for $100.
 You can apply for a visa online before travel and print the approved grant notice to show authorities upon arrival.
 Alternatively, travelers may obtain a visa upon arrival.
 However, be prepared with cash in case electronic payments are currently unavailable.
 See the U.S. Department of State’s Tanzania page for the most recent visa and travel information.